-To be declared in good health, an individual usually is not taking prescription medication regularly, except for minor medications like those for hay fever.
+To be declared in good health, an individual usually is not taking the prescription medication regularly, except for minor medications like those for hay fever.
 The individual also has not been absent from work due to sickness for more than two weeks during the most recent 12 months.

 The person does not have mobility issues and is considered reasonably physically fit.

 Good health does not equate to being teetotal or a super-fit individual.
 Life insurance companies are aware that few people are completely free of health issues and they deal with customers with different health statuses.

 Insurers also consider other lifestyle choices that may affect the risk of insuring someone.